Swim with Akumal Turtles + Two Cenote Tours

 - Biodegradable sun lotion

-- The natural reserve fee is not included costing 10 USD per person) is not included in the price
+- The nature reserve fee (10 USD per person) is not included in the price

-- Picture collection of the day on a 8GB USB or memory stick.
+- Pictures of the day (8GB USB or memory stick)

 - Turtles & Cenotes swimmer t-shirt ($20 USD)